Open Clang Projects

 - Complete support for the experimental constant expression interpreter : Clang's production constant expression interpreter computes a constant expression result by walking over AST nodes, performing calculations as it goes.
 This does not have good performance properties, and so we've begun work on an experimental constant expression interpreter that works by converting the AST into bytecode that is interpreted.
 This effort has a long tail of work left to complete because it requires implementing byte code for every kind of expression and type that can be used in a constant expression for C++ and C.

 - Improve clang-doc: Clang's library-based design allows it to be used by a variety of tools that reason about source code. clang-doc is one great application of this functionality, which generates code documentation from source code.
 The tool is in early stages of development and could use more dedicated effort to complete the implementation.

 - Self-testing using clang: There are several neat ways to

 improve the quality of clang by self-testing.
 Some examples:

 - Improve the reliability of AST printing and serialization by ensuring that the AST produced by clang on an input doesn't change when it is reparsed or unserialized.

 - Improve parser reliability and error generation by automatically or randomly changing the input checking that clang doesn't crash and that it doesn't generate excessive errors for small input changes.
 Manipulating the input at both the text and token levels is likely to produce interesting test cases.

-- Continue work on C++1y support: C++98 and C++11 are feature-complete, but there are still several C++1y features to implement.
+- Continue work on C++20, C++23, C++2c, and C23 support: There are still several C++20 features to complete, and work has begun on supporting the latest language standards.
 Please see the C++ status report page to find out what is missing.

 - StringRef'ize APIs: A thankless but incredibly useful project is StringRef'izing (converting to use llvm::StringRef instead of const char * or std::string) various clang interfaces.
 This generally simplifies the code and makes it more efficient.